Skip to main content

 Impact Project

 This documentary seeks to contribute to improving the lives of survivors, and the indigenous human rights defenders who risk their lives to rescue and rehabilitate those survivors.
-While we would love to end SARV in Papua New Guinea, we are realistic that a film for a Western audience is not going to achieve this.

 How you can help: